chrisburnell/chrisburnell.com/src/pages/feature-watch.md

 - [Official Specification (CSS Color Module Level 5)](https://www.w3.org/TR/css-color-5/)
 - [Article by Michelle Barker](https://www.smashingmagazine.com/2021/11/guide-modern-css-colors/)

-*Can I Use data is currently unavailable from API.*
+*As this is still an experimental feature, Can I Use data is currently unavailable from API.*

 ## color-contrast() function